Mounting vs. Burying The Wire

 Q. How deep do I have to bury the wire?

 A. The dog fence wire doesn’t have to be buried at all.
-1-3" is sufficient, just deep enough to protect the dog fence wire from creating a trip hazard or becoming entangled in your lawn mower, lawn edger or snow plow.
+1-3" is sufficient with high quality wire, just deep enough to protect the dog fence wire from creating a trip hazard or becoming entangled in your lawn mower, lawn edger or snow plow.
 We actually recommend not burying the dog fence wire at all when you can get away with it.
 Refer to our section titled Easy Installation method.

 Q. How deep can I bury the dog fence wire?